Project60/org.project60.sepa/docs/index.md

 * `civicrm_modify_txmessage` - to customize the transaction message (Version 1.2+ can set a generic message w/o this hook)

 We added an example implementation for your convenience: [org.project60.sepacustom](https://github.com/Project60/sepa_dd/tree/master/org.project60.sepacustom)

+If you want to customize the transaction message without creating an extension you can use tokens if you install [nl.hollandopensource.sepatxmessagetokens](https://github.com/HollandOpenSource/nl.hollandopensource.sepatxmessagetokens/#nlhollandopensourcesepatxmessagetokens).